Nebettadjsr/Free-Daycare-Photo-Gallery/README.md

 ### 1. Watermark Implementation

 * We overlay a single watermark image at render time instead of embedding it into each photo file.
+* File is stored in `public/images/watermark.png`.
+Replace File as needed.
+Make sure its a PNG with transparent Background.
 * **Pros**: No duplicate files, minimal storage overhead, lower storage costs.
 * **Cons**: Not foolproof security—anyone determined can remove an overlay or inspect the DOM.
 * **Behavior Flags (`wm`)**: